 Tax credits available to eligible farmers with land in the planned farmland preservation areas provide financial benefits that help to maintain the economic viability of farming.
-Beginning in the 2010 tax year, there was \$27 million available Statewide annually to provide farmland preservation tax credits to landowners.
-In 2010, there were 15,791 farmland preservation tax credit claims reported under the farmland preservation program, and those claims totaled about \$18 million Statewide with an average credit per claim of \$1,145.
-The total acreage reported as the base for all claims was nearly three million acres with an average of about 187 acres per claim.
-There is no cap on the amount of credit that an individual can claim or on the amount of acreage eligible for a credit; however, if the total amount of claims Statewide exceeds \$27 million in a given year, the State is obligated to prorate the value of the credits available.
+In tax year 2021, there were 9,489 farmland preservation tax credit claims reported under the farmland preservation program, and those claims totaled about \$14 million Statewide with an average credit per claim of \$1,044.36 The total acreage reported as the base for all claims was nearly 2 million acres with an average of about 184 acres per claim.
+There is no cap on the amount of credit that an individual can claim or on the amount of acreage eligible for a credit; however, if the total amount of claims Statewide exceeds \$27 million in a given year, the State is obligated to pro-rate the value of the credits available.